 I am currently available for guest talks and lectures, writing consultations, and research consultations.
 Please contact me for additional details and rates.

-My professional affiliations include the sociology departments of UC San Diego, San Diego Mesa Community College, San Diego Miramar Community College, the Science Studies program at UC San Diego, American Sociological Association, American Psychological Association, and American Economic Association.
+My professional affiliations include the sociology departments of UC San Diego, San Diego Mesa Community College, San Diego Miramar Community College, the Science Studies program at UC San Diego, American Sociological Association, American Psychological Association, and American Economic Association, as well as the Herbert Wertheim School of Public Health & Human Longevity Science and School of Medicine at UC San Diego.

 When I am not researching, teaching, or consulting, I enjoy playing music as a multi-instrumental solo artist and in collaboration with others.
 I also enjoy plant-based cooking, writing poetry and political commentary, drawing, learning languages, and spending time with my partner and our two dogs (Eno & Lydia).